roriOpswerks9a/CapstoneDocs/docs/description.md

 This separation keeps production clean: builds and tests run outside the cluster, while deployments and traffic management stay inside Kubernetes.

-The web application is a **Java-based project** (chosen because of its natural compatibility with TeamCity).
+The web application is a **Python-based project** (chosen because of its natural compatibility with TeamCity).
 It is containerized with Docker, versioned through GitHub, and deployed into Kubernetes.

 ## Deployment Strategy: Canary Release Model